 2) Many of the foremost stallions of our breed and some of the largest breeding operations in the United States.
 In fact, North Central and Central Florida has the largest population of Paso Fino horses, and more Paso Fino foals are produced here than anywhere else in the country,

-3) Extensive Show Opportunities – Hosting 5 shows each year, SRPFHA members don’t need to travel far to earn points.
-The competition calendar begins with the Florida State Fair (Tampa) in February.
-We then move our events to the Southeastern Livestock Pavilion in Ocala.
-Mid-March the Ocala Classic sets the tone for the year with the participation of top Paso Fino horses and riders.
-Mid-April our Spring Schooling Classichighlights the new crop of colts and fillies in all modalities and provides the venue to prepare for Miami’s International Spectrum show in late May.
-Then in mid-July Extravaganza, Southern flagship show attracts participants from other regions, including out of state, all in pursue of the $10,000.00 in prize money.
+3) Extensive Show Opportunities – Hosting various shows each year, OPFHA members don’t need to travel far to earn points.
+The competition calendar begins with the New Year Paso Festival in February.
+Then in May, Extravaganza, Ocala PFHA’s flagship show attracts participants from other regions, including out of state, all in pursue of the coveted title of Extravaganza champion.
 And lastly, in mid-August our Season Finale/Last Chance show sets our sight on the Grand National Show.

 The Northeast, officially sanctioned in 1972, consists of New York, Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, Maine and Quebec, Canada.
 We also attract members from several other states, including New Jersey and Pennsylvania.
 As of 2010, our association has swelled to approximately 100 members and at least 300 horses, including many national champions.